sergiofontes/lean-bem/README.md

 - Use of an understandable naming scheme.

 ### Why lean?
-1. It's more readable—the classes' names are shorter, (less) ugly and without (much) repetition.
+1. It's more readable—the classes' names are shorter, less uglier and without (much) repetition.
 2. It denotes modifier classes as composable, which can be added or removed without much prejudice to the block.

-But there's more than meets the eye.
-Lean BEM methodology also brings an old concept back to the spotlight: cascade.

-### The cascade?
-- It's ok to rely a little bit on cascading.
-  - CSS resets are still important.
-As said above, we shouldn't fear (so much) the cascading.
-  - All components must inherit base HTML tags, typography and colors definitions;
-- Lean BEM divides blocks into three subcategories: [global](#global-blocks), regular, and [pages](#page-blocks).
-Global blocks are global styles that cascade throughout other blocks; regular blocks are UI components; and pages blocks are clusters of regular blocks within a place or theme.

 # Key concepts
 ## Block